Tara Deakin is the 2018 ATD Chair.

 Previously, Ted was appointed by Mayor Greg Fischer of Louisville, KY, as the Chief of Civic Innovation.
 Ted’s efforts included the 2012 IBM Smarter City Challenge-winning adoption of Asthmapolis sensor inhalers across Louisville to develop a new understanding of asthma.
 Ted is an Open Government/Open Data champion and is responsible for efforts to expand the entrepreneurial and innovation economy of Louisville.
 Ted also serves as Executive Director of a civic innovation laboratory--- The Institute for Healthy Air, Water, and Soil.
 Prior to city government, he was appointed Senior Innovation Advisor in the HHS Office of the National Coordinator (ONC) of Health IT.
 He founded the chronic disease news service MedTrackAlert, which was acquired by Health Central in 2008.

 Mike Williams brings more than 30 years of diverse experience in business leadership, consulting, executive coaching, organizational design, organizational development, and self-organizing companies.
 He is an industry expert, TEDx speaker, and has been quoted in Fast Company and Inc. magazines.
-Mike recently joined Zappos as Senior Director of Getting Things Done (GTD) Enterprise Design.
+Mike is the Getting Things Done (GTD) Enterprise Architect for Zappos.

 From 2011 to 2016, Mike was the President and CEO of the David Allen Company.
 Prior to that, he worked at General Electric in the Healthcare Division, where he was responsible for customer and employee education strategy and service.
 Throughout his career, Mike has worked with a wide range of clients in Fortune 500 companies, government institutions, and small businesses in a variety of industries, including biotech, clergy, entertainment, healthcare, higher education, IT, mining, retail, telecom, and think tanks.